pointbazaar/espl1000/README.md

 ## Description

+smalldragon is inspired by the simplicity and power of C programming.

+It aims to provide a modern language which captures the unique feeling of C programming, but in a slightly different way.

+All this is so that the programmer can focus and does not have to look at documentation all the time.

 The Goal is for the Experience to be similar to working with C and Assembly.
 There you have more control of implementation details with Assembly, but more abstraction and productivity with C.